Middle School Program

 Working with Your Teacher

-Attendance is logged Monday through Friday; however, academic progress can be achieved during the weekends as well.
+Attendance is logged by school and Learning Coach Monday through Friday; however, academic progress can be achieved during the weekends as well.
 Middle School students are expected to spend approximately 4–7 hours on schoolwork per school day.
 Skills and study habits escalate to a goal of five lessons per day, five days per week.

 E-mail is the primary form of communication between the school and families.
 Learning Coaches and students are required to check and respond to e-mails on a daily basis.